Here’s an interesting revelation:

 She continues, “It’s arousing.
 Weird, but arousing.
 However, there’s nothing sexy about the Google Cardboard virtual reality headset that is strapped to my head…” No. The headset is not the sexy part.
 If you go into the experience looking to criticize it, you’re not meeting the artform halfway.
 And this says nothing of the paragraph the author spent worrying that her flatmate would walk in her, which amounts to saying “I don’t really like porn, I’m not some weirdo.”

-Well, at long last, perhaps men meet porn more than halfway.
-We put up with very dumb plots and bad acting because we are there to enjoy it.
+there to enjoy it.
 I don’t know how gender-specific that mentality is when it comes to porn.

 But while, of course, porn producers taking women’s (perceived) desires into account is a cheering—and necessary as a way of providing variety for all tastes—I am skeptical of the prevailing press coverage that says women and men are from different planets even when they decide to enter virtual reality.